-I’m excited to share with you a yummy and healthy chocolate recipe that can be made in just minutes, which is full of nutrient-dense ingredients.
+I’m excited to share with you a yummy and healthy dairy free pudding recipe that can be made in just minutes, which is full of nutrient-dense ingredients.
 Goodbye guilt!
+Hello Chocolate Banana Pudding.

 Remember those little pudding packs from when we were kids?
 Or the boxed pudding that your mom likely made in minutes?
 I, unfortunately, have been lactose intolerant for most of my life.
 So I gazed wantingly at the creamy chocolate pudding that others had.
 I could look, but could not taste.
 Looking back, I’m actually okay with it.
 Because have you ever looked at the ingredients that the pudding contains?
 Let’s take a look: